Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Model and pump protocol

 We consider two different pump polarizations, the `leg pump' corresponding to

 and the `rung pump',

 The complex phase factors in the hopping terms lead to a time-dependent Hamiltonian, $H(t)$.

 We are interested in systems that have strong magnetic correlations in equilibrium, so we take our initial state to be the ground state of $H_0$ (Eq.~\ref{eq:hubbardladder}) at half filling, with $t_\perp=t_\parallel=t_h=1$ and $U=8 t_h$.
-The pump is then applied, either in the leg or rung direction, and the resulting time-dependent Hamiltonian $H(t)$ causes the state to evolve in a non-trivial manner.
+The pump is then applied, either in the leg or rung{-}direction, and the resulting time-dependent Hamiltonian $H(t)$ causes the state to evolve in a non-trivial manner.

 We employ MPS techniques to study the ensuing nonequilibrium behaviour, computing the ground state of the equilibrium system $H_0$ using the density matrix renormalization group (DMRG) technique, and applying time evolving block decimation (TEBD) to evolve the system under the influence of $H(t)$.
 We study the thermodynamic limit, i.e. infinitely long ladders, using infinite DMRG (iDMRG) and infinite TEBD (iTEBD).
-Our simulations are performed using ChainAMPS~\cite{chainamps}, taking into account the conservation of the total number of electrons and the total $z$-component of spin.
+Our simulations are performed using ChainAMPS~\cite{chainamps}{, a set of MPS algorithms developed to deal with systems of many coupled integrable chains \cite{james2013understanding,james2015quantum,james2018non,james2019nonthermal}.
+In the present case each rung is treated as a short `chain' and the computational requirements of the MPS representation are reduced by }taking into account the conservation of the total number of electrons and the total $z$-component of spin.
 For leg pumps we also use parity (reflection symmetry between the two legs) to improve the numerical efficiency of the MPS representation.
 This is not applicable for rung pumps because they break the parity symmetry.
 This can be seen by applying the parity operator which entails $l=1,2 \to 2,1$: for a leg pump $H(t)$ remains invariant under this operation, but for a rung pump the $\perp$ hopping parameters are complex and applying the parity operator leads to

+so that the parameters for hopping in the rung{-}direction are conjugated. { Thus, during and after a rung{-}direction pump, the system is no longer guaranteed to be in a state of definite parity.}